ebiwd/EBI-Framework/README.md

   - NPM updating (optional)
 - Collaboration: A more collaborative code base (note this is on GitHub) to offer a better path for code collaboration and integration

-## Considerations
-A short list of concerns that need to be kept in mind during the dev process.

-- Handling non text-centric web applications/services: need to ensure that audience is considered/brought into fold
-  - Design pattern library/kitchen sink is potential mitigation
-- There are generally several flavours of any visual tooling, a stronger pattern library would be helpful
-- Table functionality is generally very simple; it seems guidance could help push this forward
-- Mobile and widescreen support is generally weak throughout
-- Layouts are simple/weak/inconsistent; templates and samples would help
-- Must be conscious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
-- Do we keep documentation as one long file, or split into multiple...
-- Presently sample code blocks are kept to a minimum to keep the document shorter and increase our flexibility -- as our audience is devs, we may not need code samples at all, as code source should suffice?
-- Many of the colour palette tags ( .primary-*, .secondary-a-*, .secondary-b-*, .complement-* ) appear to have no usage (wget + grep) and could likely be removed from the base style sheets.
-We should survey, pilot in alpha.
-- Standardised feedback capturing

 ## Outreach
-As users of this tooling are spread across the institute, ongoing out reach is vital.

-### Methods of outreach
 Not all developers are in the same place, so we plan to make use of multiple channels:

 - Github: Many developers already live in the Github ecosystem, engaging them here will also fit well into the pull request/issue queue ecosystem.